Short naps have always been recommended for a mental boost.

 - Create the space

-If you are not a natural afternoon napper, then you need to create the right ambiance to get you in the mood!
+If you are not a natural afternoon nap taker, then you need to create the right ambience to get you in the mood for nap sleep!

-Draw the curtains, lower the temperature a little, get under the sheets, and listen to a calming story.
-There are a number of apps out there, which will help you fall asleep in less than five minutes.
+Before your healthy nap time; Draw the curtains, lower the temperature a little, get under the sheets, and listen to a calming story.
+There are a number of apps out there, which will help you nap sleep in less than five minutes.

-However, if these conditions don’t apply to you, then consider taking an afternoon nap this weekend.
+However, if these conditions don’t apply to you, then consider taking an afternoon nap this weekend as it is healthy and refreshing.
 It is a long weekend after all!

 This is a long weekend.
-Why not give afternoon naps a shot?
+Why not give an afternoon nap a shot?